CDH-DevTeam/arosenius/README.md

-# arosenius
+# Arosenius
-A Django application for the Arosenius database
+A Django application for the arosenius backend and database